 Summer Work Study Program

-Students interested in participating in the Law School’s Summer Work Study Program must fill out a Request For Work Study Form available in the Office of Student Affairs during February of each year.
+Students interested in participating in the Law School’s Summer Work Study Program must fill out a FWS Request Form available in the Office of Finance (Suite 430) during January of each year.
 The student’s FAFSA and Institutional Financial Aid Application must be submitted to the Office of Financial Aid by March 1st and will be reviewed for federal work study eligibility.